ObiomaIkpe/MERN-Blog/README.md

 Database models are designed according to needs.

-This blog application gave me a first hand experience on fullstack web development experience.
+This blog application gave me a first-hand fullstack web development experience.